brimwats/ncpwg/content/authors/twg/_index.md

 ### Danica J Sutherland
 [Danica J Sutherland](https://djsutherland.ml) (she/they) is an Assistant Professor of Computer Science at the University of British Columbia, and a Canada CIFAR AI Chair at Amii.
 She works on machine learning, including on representation learning, kernel methods, and statistical testing.
 She is also a core organizer at Queer in AI, and has worked on trans inclusion around name changes and other issues in AI venues.

+### Jana Dunfield
+[Jana Dunfield](https://research.cs.queensu.ca/home/jana/) (she/her) is an Assistant Professor in the School of Computing at Queen's University in Kingston, Ontario.
+Her research focuses on formal mathematical systems that support reliable and efficient software.
+In addition to advocating for name changes on academic works including dissertations, she is an organizer with QUAQE, the Queen's University Association for Queer Employees.